It's Me or the Dog: Series and success

 There have been three US seasons and four UK series of It's Me or the Dog so far, the first running for six episodes from 31 August 2005, and earning record ratings for Channel 4.
 The second series aired from January – March 2006, running for twelve episodes.
 The third series transmitted from October to November 2006, and was eight episodes long, which included two-hour long specials wrapped at each end; It's Me or the Dog – The Event and It's Me or the Fat Dog.
 In 2007, a special one-hour show at the Crufts Competition was shown on 13 March, and a fourth series of six episodes aired in July and August.

 In June 2021, it was announced on Victoria Stilwell's Facebook page and on the It's Me or the Dog YouTube channel, that a fifth series of It's Me or the Dog (UK) had been commissioned and they were looking for applicants.
 Victoria stated that they would be following all UK COVID-19 guidelines.
-The series premiered on the UK channel Really on the 10th November 2021 at 9pm and 9:30pm GMT.
+The series premiered on the UK channel Really on 10 November 2021 at 9 pm and 9:30pm GMT.
 The series was also released for streaming on Discovery+ UK.

 Victoria Stilwell has also written two accompanying books, published by HarperCollins and titled It's Me or the Dog: How to Have the Perfect Pet and Fat Dog Slim: How to Have a Healthy, Happy Pet.
 The first book has also been published in the US by Hyperion.
 Stilwell and her husband, Van Zeiler, have established a website titled Positively.com to raise awareness of the benefits of using humane training tools.

 U.S. version

 The show premiered on Animal Planet in the United States on 16 April 2007.
 In this version, the first season consists of various British families and their dogs (including the It's Me or the Fat Dog special) while the second season has American dog owners.
 Animal Planet's second season premiered in the fall of 2008.

 In 2011, the show attempted a new direction with a New York theme which became US season three.
 US season 4, also filmed in New York, premiered on 2 June 2012.
 It included 10 episodes with one released each week.
 The show attempted a new direction where it focused more on the owners and their personality traits than on their pets.
-It included such episodes as 'The Castle Goes to the Dogs' with Matt Demar, a former rapper whose clubs later came under investigation for drug sales and his then-girlfriend Melissa Ballacchino, and another where a German shepherd's owner taught his dog to bite trees.
+It included such episodes as 'The Castle Goes to the Dogs' with Matt Demar, a former rapper whose clubs later came under investigation for drug sales and his then-girlfriend Melissa Ballacchino, and another where a German Shepherd's owner taught his dog to bite trees.

 The USA version in the UK aired on Pick instead of on Channel 4.